willstepp/writings/hunger/hunger.md

 ~

-Those were days when the meadows turned green and blossomed in wildflowers and strawberries bushes.
+Those were the days of abundance when the meadows in the valley turned green and blossomed with wildflowers and berries.
 A myriad of colors replaced the grays and browns of Winter.
-The river that ran through the village and irrigated their crops glistened in the mild afternoon sunlight.
-The women went daily along its clear banks and pulled trout from traps in the small, rocky cascades.
-Those fish they would barbecue and feed to their families for supper.
-There was no need to salt them for storage during this time of abundance.
+The river which ran through the village and irrigated their crops glistened in those mild afternoons.
+The women went daily along its banks and pulled trout from traps they built in the small cascades.
+Those fish they would barbecue that same evening to feed their families for supper.
+There was no need to salt them for storage during this time of the year.

-The men hunted game in the nearby forest or busied themselves with construction work that had been put off during the cold season.
-They fixed roofs and erected summer shelters.
-This they did communally from shared materials, harvested and stored in a building on the Northern side of the village.
+The men hunted game in the nearby forests or busied themselves with construction that had been put off during the cold season.
+They fixed leaky roofs and erected summer shelters that allowed the breeze to blow through.
+This work they did communally from shared materials, harvested and stored in a building on the Northern side of the village.

-The young children spent their days running in the forest or playing hide and seek.
-They went shirtless and ate berries until their mouths and fingers were stained red and blue.
+The young children ran in the fields and played games in the woods like hide and seek.
+They went shirtless and ate strawberries and blackberries until their mouths and fingers were stained purple.

 The older children collected in a wide open area on the Southern edge of the village grounds.
 There a field had been cleared of all shrubs and grass so that only a dirt floor remained.
 Over the years it had been hardened by the weather and by their footsteps.
 Here they played dice and ball games.
 Stick ball was popular when there were many in the group, but the game that required the most skill and therefore attracted the attention of even the elders was *tchungkee*.

-*Tchungkee* was a game for hunters since it required the use of a spear.
+Tchungkee was a game for hunters since it required the use of a spear.
 There was a stone disc about the size of a grapefruit, polished smooth, with two concave indentations carved into opposite sides.
 This caused the disc to roll in unpredictable patterns.
 Two competitors lined up at the edge of a small arena whose boundaries were marked with rocks.
 The roller would stand between the boys and let out of a *yip* as he tossed the disc hard into the arena.
 The boys with the spears then had only a few seconds to gauge where they thought the disc would end up and throw their spears.
 Whoever threw nearest to the place where the disc ended up got the point.

 This game was so popular the elders gathered under the shade of the trees that ran along the dirt arena.
 They brought their pipes and blankets and gambled with each other about who would win and by how many points.
 They all had their favorites but by far the most favored was Mika the son of Sakima, since he had the most steady throw and consistently scored more points than any of the other boys.